The Docket meeting workspace is where you have the power to view and control the creation and preparation of each Docket meeting.

 Video Conferencing Link

 The video conferencing link enables you to quickly access the video call for the meeting.
-This is currently enabled for Zoom video conferencing.
+This is currently enabled for Zoom and Google Meet.

 A timer displays in the upper right corner of the meeting header.
 This timer counts down how much time is left in the meeting to help remind all attendees throughout the session.